xebialabs/overthere/README.md

 * List all service principal names configured for the domain: `setspn -Q */*`
 * List all service principal names configured for a specific host in the domain: `setspn -L _WINDOWS-HOST_`

-<a name="cifs_troubleshooting"></a>
+<a name="smb_cifs_troubleshooting"></a>
-### Troubleshooting CIFS, WinrRM and Telnet
+### Troubleshooting SMB 2.x/CIFS, WinrRM and Telnet

-This section lists a number of common configuration errors that can occur when using Overthere with CIFS, WinRM and/or Telnet.
+This section lists a number of common configuration errors that can occur when using Overthere with SMB/CIFS, WinRM and/or Telnet.
 If you run into other connectivity issues when using Overthere, please let us know by [creating a ticket](https://github.com/xebialabs/overthere/issues) or by [sending us a pull request](https://github.com/xebialabs/overthere/pulls).

 For more troubleshooting tips for Kerberos, please refer to the [Kerberos troubleshooting guide in the Java SE documentation](http://docs.oracle.com/javase/6/docs/technotes/guides/security/jgss/tutorials/Troubleshooting.html).

-#### CIFS connections are very slow to set up.

-The [JCIFS library](http://jcifs.samba.org), which Overthere uses to connect to CIFS shares, will try and query the Windows domain controller to resolve the hostname in SMB URLs.
-JCIFS will send packets over port 139 (one of the [NetBIOS over TCP/IP] ports) to query the <a href="http://en.wikipedia.org/wiki/Distributed_File_System_(Microsoft)">DFS</a>.
-If that port is blocked by a firewall, JCIFS will only fall back to using regular hostname resolution after a timeout has occurred.

-Set the following Java system property to prevent JCIFS from sending DFS query packets:
-`-Djcifs.smb.client.dfs.disabled=true`.

-See [this article on the JCIFS mailing list](http://lists.samba.org/archive/jcifs/2009-December/009029.html) for a more detailed explanation.

-#### CIFS connections time out

-If the problem cannot be solved by changing the network topology, try increasing the JCIFS timeout values documented in the [JCIFS documentation](http://jcifs.samba.org/src/docs/api/overview-summary.html#scp).
-Another system property not mentioned there but only on the [JCIFS homepage](http://jcifs.samba.org/) is `jcifs.smb.client.connTimeout`.

-To get more debug information from JCIFS, set the system property `jcifs.util.loglevel` to 3.

 #### Kerberos authentication fails with the message `Unable to load realm info from SCDynamicStore`

 The Kerberos subsystem of Java cannot start up.
-Did you configure it as described in [the section on Kerberos setup for the source host](#cifs_host_setup_krb5)?
+Did you configure it as described in [the section on Kerberos setup for the source host](#smb_cifs_host_setup_krb5)?

 #### Kerberos authentication fails with the message `Cannot get kdc for realm …`

 The Kerberos subsystem of Java cannot find the information for the realm in the `krb5.conf` file.
-The realm name specified in [the Kerberos configuration on the source host](#cifs_host_setup_krb5) is case sensitive and must be entered in upper case in the `krb5.conf` file.
+The realm name specified in [the Kerberos configuration on the source host](#smb_cifs_host_setup_krb5) is case sensitive and must be entered in upper case in the `krb5.conf` file.

 Alternatively, you can use the `dns_lookup_kdc` and `dns_lookup_realm` options in the `libdefaults` section to automatically find the right realm and KDC from the DNS server if it has been configured to include the necessary `SRV` and `TXT` records: